BlairMar/cheapflights-webscraping-team/README.md

 ### <ins> TODO </ins>

-- [ ] (IN PROGRESS) Create initial class for scraper, including methods to bypass cookies, get list of popular destinations and also interact with search bar
+- [x] (IN PROGRESS) Create initial class for scraper, including methods to bypass cookies, get list of popular destinations and also interact with search bar
-- [ ] Spread across different files for tidier file structure
+- [x] Spread across different files for tidier file structure
-- [ ] Make scraper multithreaded using concurrent futures library (ThreadPoolExecutor)
+- [x] Make scraper multithreaded using concurrent futures library (ThreadPoolExecutor)
-- [ ] Append results to a localhost PostgreSQL DB
-- [ ] (POTENTIAL) dump local pg backups to AWS S3 using this [repo](https://github.com/gabfl/pg_dump-to-s3)
+- [ ] Create AWS RDS and EC2 instances
-- [ ] Combine three scrapers to a general scraper class, potentially using inheritance and save each xpath/id/css selector as vars in a seperate file
+- [ ] Combine all four scrapers to a general scraper class, potentially using inheritance and save each xpath/id/css selector as vars in a seperate file or containerise each scraper individually and run that way to avoid race conditions with threading or other clashing features